neilrathi/classnotes/README.md

 You can pass in the `human`, `gara`, `transitional`, `dido`, `mech`, `sans`, and `cms` options to change the document font (the first five refer to their Vox-ATypI categories—Caelacanth, Garamond, Libertinus , TeX Gyre Schola, and Computer Concrete–sans is Latin Modern Sans, and cms is Computer Modern Sans).
 You can also pass in the `mathfont` option to have the math mode font match the rest of the text.

+Finally, you can use the `colors` option to make the document more colorful, with green, blue, purple, and red theorem boxes.
+This is ideal for less "formal" notes that can be easier to read, since the theorems are even more clearly separated from the text.

 ## Features
 The package comes with pre-loaded packages and commands for math, CS, linguistics, and science.